endlessm/eos-kolibri/README.md

 ## eos-kolibri-tools

 Provides tools to manage the system-wide Kolibri installation.
-In particular, provides `eos-kolibri-backup`, which is a simple way to back up and restore Kolibri data, as well as to migrate from a per-user Kolibri installation to a system-wide one.
+In particular, provides `eos-kolibri-migrate`, which is a simple way to copy Kolibri data from a desktop user's Kolibri instance to the system Kolibri instance.